-NB: There are many other possibilities to allow developers to customize a button nested deeply within a component, such as exposing dependency injection or subcomponent class factories, giving direct access to a rendered view, allowing to provide custom button layouts, etc. All of them are inherently subject to the same problem: it is a very complicated task to consistently define the order and the priority of injections / rendering callbacks / custom layouts.
+NB: There are many other possibilities to allow developers to customize a button nested deeply within a component, such as exposing dependency injection or subcomponent class factories, giving direct access to a rendered view, allowing to provide custom button layouts, etc. All of them are inherently subject to the same problem: it is complicated to consistently define the order and the priority of injections / rendering callbacks / custom layouts.